You want to start a business. Now what?

-- Terms and Conditions: set out the terms on which you offer to sell your product or service to your customer.
+Set out the terms on which you offer to sell your product or service to your customer.
 Terms and conditions are frequently used on eCommerce sites, however, they’re used in all sorts of businesses.
 If you’re running a service-based business, a more comprehensive Client Engagement Agreement is recommended, especially if there’s going to be an ongoing relationship.
 If you’re in a heavily regulated industry (like law, finance or construction), find a professional to help you make sure your terms are fully compliant.
 You also need to make sure they’re all above board in terms of the Australian Consumer Law (more on this later).

-- Disclaimer: The key to content marketing these days is to give as much helpful information to your audience as possible.
+The key to content marketing these days is to give as much helpful information to your audience as possible.
 In doing that, you might find yourself creeping over into the realm of giving advice, and I’m not just talking about the lawyers and accountants out there – providing recipes on a kitchenware website, how-tos on a social media marketing page, and so on – that’s all advice in one form or another.
 Even if your website seems harmless enough, giving advice online can pose a massive risk.
 A disclaimer is essential to protect you, just in case something thinks it’s a good idea to rely on your all-natural, plant-based, soy diet as a cure for cancer (extreme example, I know, but have you ever heard of Belle Gibson?)

-Get familiar with the Australian Consumer Law
+Get familiar with Australian Consumer Law

 “But I’m B2B!”
 I hear you say.
 I hate to burst your bubble, but in many circumstances, you’ll still be covered by the ACL.
 Seriously, just go and read it.
 Even if in the end it turns out it has zero application to your business, you’ll at least be a super informed consumer.